Phase transitions for polyadic epidemic and voter models with multiscale groups: Results

+We can use this probability to quantify the density of hyperedges.
+While it is decreasing in both the number $M_{g}$ and the size $g$ of the hyperedges, we emphasize that, in contrast to the former, which enters linearly, the latter enters quadratically (Fig.~\ref{fig:adaptive-voter-model}(b)).

+In the adaptive voter model, there are two competing processes, propagation and adaptation, at play; the polyadic interactions may affect either.
+Thus, in the following, we will consider two scenarios in which we let the presence of the additional groups given by hyperedges affect, first, the adaptation and, second, the propagation, and then investigate how this changes the overall dynamics.

-In the first scenario, suppose that containment in a hyperedge has a stabilizing effect on the topology, meaning that if an active edge is contained in at least one of the $g$-hyperedges, the edge cannot be rewired and the action fails.
-Consequently, by definition, a rewiring event therefore succeeds with probability $\mathfrak{q}_{g,M_{g}}$ (Fig.~\ref{fig:adaptive-voter-model}b).
+In the first scenario, suppose that the hyperedges promote cohesion so that containment in a hyperedge has a stabilizing effect on the topology, meaning that if an active edge is contained in at least one of the $g$-hyperedges, the edge cannot be rewired.
+Consequently, by definition, a rewiring event therefore succeeds with probability $\mathfrak{q}_{g,M_{g}}$.
+Overall, upon interaction, rewiring will occur with probability $\mathfrak{q}_{g,M_{g}} \, p$ and propagation with probability $1 - p$ (Fig.~\ref{fig:adaptive-voter-model}(c), inset).